Crockettsky/copenhagen-by-day/index.md

 ####Basic rules for a Copenhagen night survival####
 The same, but in the dark, but just put some lights on your bike while riding it.
 We need a photo of the city - one by day and one by night.

+####Swimming in the canals####
+It's a splendid way to break the hot summer days in two.
+Yeah, it's a Scandinavian country but they still have summer.
+So, swimming in the canals is a way of give your respects to the local ritches.
+It's not just a regular canal like in Venice.
+The water is clear and very often, one can see the bottom of the canal.